The Undead (film): Filming

 Devon also recalled that "Mel Welles just played everything off the top of his head and he came out all right, but it was difficult to keep from looking foolish.
 Pamela Duncan pressed very hard, and Dick Garland worked hard, too. but everything was against them as far as the dialogue was concerned.
 It was just coming down around their ears.
 Everybody that was on the show was quite professional and they really tried.
 They really put forth an effort."

 Pamela Duncan says she enjoyed working with Corman.

 Corman wanted to use a crypt to launch the film.

 Critical reception

 The Los Angeles Times called The Undead "a better than usual horror film... a rather imaginative yarn... for this type picture the acting is quite good...
 Corman has turned out a good product."

-Variety called the film a minor league programmer, finding it technically proficient.